 Based on overall vaccination history and previous measles infection (as reported by the caretaker), the estimated immunity in children aged 6 months to 9 years is 98.7% (95% CI: 97.5–99.4).

 Table 12.
-Immune status among children aged 6 months to 9 years in Béboto district, Logone Oriental province, Chad (weighted analysis)
+Immune status among children aged 6 months to 9 years in Béboto district, Logone Oriental province, Chad